 - Even armed with A Sky Longing For Memories, finding the thirty images for this post proved much trickier than one might imagine: it was a herculean effort to ensure that no two images in this post were duplicated with any of the images from my older Five Centimeters per Second talk from November 2013.
-Unlike the older review, whose images are hosted at the now-archived Picasa, all of the images in this post are full 1080p, and I will be exploring some of the things that A Sky Longing For Memories: this book offers insight into the film beyond even my own comprehensive discussions.
+I will be exploring some of the things that A Sky Longing For Memories had given me insight to: this book offers information into the film beyond even my own comprehensive discussions.
 With this in mind, I am not going back and doing a 180-image post covering the whole of the movie again in this post: that would take more effort and time than I’ve got.

 - A Sky Longing For Memories turned out to be an asset whose value is immeasurable, providing insights into Makoto Shinkai’s movies and revealing details that escape ordinary discussion.
 Here, in the Tōnō residence, a whiteboard can be seen in the background, with Takaki’s mother leaving messages for him.
 Already accustomed to solitude and distance, Takaki is unlikely to be fully aware of how lonely he is at an early age, and recently, I read an article about how upwards of sixty-five percent of students count themselves as lonely.